The One and Only, Genuine, Original Family Band: Songs

+"Dakota"

-"Dakota" Joe Carder entices local Missouri families, singing about the marvels of the Dakota Territory. ("Dakota" is similar in style to the title song of the Oklahoma! and was once considered as a candidate for "state song" for South Dakota.)
+Joe Carder entices local Missouri families, singing about the marvels of the Dakota Territory.
+"Dakota" is similar in style to the title song of Oklahoma! and was once considered as a candidate for "state song" for South Dakota.

+"'Bout Time"

-"'Bout Time" Joe Carder expresses his devotion to Alice, telling her it's "'Bout Time" they were engaged, she responds in kind, and the two sing this duet.
-(This song was covered by Louis Armstrong and was later featured in the 2005 film, Bewitched.)
+Joe Carder expresses his devotion to Alice, telling her it's "'Bout Time" they were engaged, she responds in kind, and the two sing this duet.
+This song was covered by Louis Armstrong and was later featured in the film Bewitched (2005).